Learn how to build a capsule wardrobe that's not a carbon copy of someone else's style

 Here’s how to start putting together a capsule wardrobe that really rings true to you and your individual style.

 First, think about your favorite pieces of clothing in your closet.
 Your go-tos, your wardrobe workhorses, your laundry basket regulars.
 Do you gravitate toward timeless, classic looks?
 Do you feel the most comfortable in tailored, minimal pieces?
-Do you crave an element of cuteness and fun in each outfit?
+Do you crave an element of playfulness and fun in each outfit?
 Or maybe you love a look that strikes a balance between edgy and sophisticated?
+Maybe your wardrobe needs to keep up with your active lifestyle, or show a bit of softness.
 Think about what clothes and details make you feel the most beautiful and the most you.

 If you feel like your closet represents the clearance section rejects you scooped up only for the the thrill of the deal instead of showcasing the real you, consider that for the same amount of money you could have spent more per item on fewer things you truly love and wear rather than a closet full of things you don’t love…or wear.

 Not sure what your style is?
 It’s easy to admire what you like on someone else instead of what actually suits you (I made that mistake for years).
 Take the Style Twist Quiz and find out what your style could be.
-It’ll be a lot easier to build a capsule wardrobe you love once you already have a vision for it.
+It’ll be a lot easier to build a capsule wardrobe you love once you already have a vision of who you are.

-My signature style is usually a combination of black, white, and blue, with a pop of color.
+My signature style is usually a combination of neutrals like black, white, brown, flax, and blue (which feels like a neutral to me), with a pop of color.
 Usually red or pink.
 I need a core of Minimal Classic with some edgy details added in.
 Learn how I figured out my signature color palette and more about how to find your style.

 Start with the basics and fill in with details that let your style shine through.
 Don’t let that scare or bore you before you start.
 Basics are the foundation of every wardrobe, but ESPECIALLY a capsule wardrobe.
 They are called foundational pieces for a reason, because they are a basic framework to build upon.
 Foundational pieces hold up the rest of your outfit.